Generation Y needs to factor in the impact of social media sites on their jobs

 A new survey conducted by Millennial Branding discovered that members of Generation Y, who are between the ages of 18 and 29, have an average of 16 work-related friends on the social media website Facebook.
 This could greatly affect their careers, as many do not see any negative implication of speaking their minds about their jobs on the site.

 “Gen-Y needs to be aware that what they publish online can come back to haunt them in the workplace,” said Dan Schawbel, founder of Millennial Branding.
 “Gen-Y managers and co-workers have insight into their social lives, which could create an awkward workplace setting or even result in a termination.”
+Yes, there have been cases where it literally ended in termination because not every boss has tolerance for such behavior or for such exposure.

 This is especially pertinent because many employers have boosted their employee monitoring procedures along with keeping an eye on various social media sites.
 They do this not only to observe existing workers, but also prospective employees.
+This also includes keeping an eye on the employees using phone spy apps like Mobistealth to see if they are colluding with an enemy company or if they are talking negative about their present company.
+A little information can ruin the career of that employee.

 The study also showed that 64 percent of Generation Y members do not list their employer on Facebook in fear that their boss will locate them.
 However, if they are friends with co-workers, it could compromise their online anonymity.
 The authors of the study believe that it isn’t the ignorance of the employees, but rather that this issue has never been dealt with before.
 Therefore, many are unaware of what to do on these social media sites when it comes to employers and work-related friends.